 You've been struggling with the embarrassment and discomfort of a bladder control problem for some time now.
 Maybe you hoped it would go away on its own, but things aren't getting any better.
-In fact, your bladder control problem is gradually getting worse.
+In fact, your bladder control problem seems to be getting worse.

 You're ready to make some changes, but what exactly can you do?
 There are some simple strategies you can try on your own that may help improve your bladder control problem.

-Doctors often call these strategies "behavior therapies."
+Doctors often call these strategies "lifestyle modifications" or "behavior therapies."
 They're safe, easy, effective and inexpensive.
-These techniques can be used before resorting to other types of treatment, such as medications or surgery, or in combination with them.
-Sometimes behavior therapies are the only treatment you need.
-In some cases, they're as effective as — or even more effective than — medication.
+These techniques can be used before trying other types of treatment, such as medications or surgery, or in combination with them.

 How much fluid you drink and the types of food you eat may influence your bladder habits.